niharika2810/niharika2810.github.io/2020-09-18-how-recyclerView-works-internally.md

 ---

 ## RecyclerView: Notifying changes

-* [NotifyDataSetChanged]() – Signals that the data set has changed (forces a full update).
+* [NotifyDataSetChanged](https://developer.android.com/reference/androidx/recyclerview/widget/RecyclerView.Adapter#notifyDataSetChanged()) – Signals that the data set has changed (forces a full update).

-* [NotifyItemChanged]() – Signals that the item at the specified position has changed.
+* [NotifyItemChanged](https://developer.android.com/reference/androidx/recyclerview/widget/RecyclerView.Adapter#notifyItemChanged(int,%20java.lang.Object)) – Signals that the item at the specified position has changed.

-* [NotifyItemRemoved]() – Signals that the item in the specified position has been removed.
+* [NotifyItemRemoved](https://developer.android.com/reference/androidx/recyclerview/widget/RecyclerView.Adapter#notifyItemRemoved(int)) – Signals that the item in the specified position has been removed.

-Like this we have [notifyItemRangeInserted](), [notifyItemRangeRemoved]() , [notifyItemRangeChanged]().
+Like this we have [notifyItemRangeInserted](https://developer.android.com/reference/androidx/recyclerview/widget/RecyclerView.Adapter#notifyItemRangeInserted(int,%20int)), [notifyItemRangeRemoved](https://developer.android.com/reference/androidx/recyclerview/widget/RecyclerView.Adapter#notifyItemRangeRemoved(int,%20int)) , [notifyItemRangeChanged](https://developer.android.com/reference/androidx/recyclerview/widget/RecyclerView.Adapter#notifyItemRangeChanged(int,%20int)).
 Read about these, check your scenario and use them wisely.
 If you know exactly how your data set has changed, you can call the appropriate methods listed above to refresh RecyclerView in the most efficient manner.

 ---